 Niek told us a little bit about himself.
 He had been a tour guide for about four years, starting out with Bachelor Partytours and is currently the owner or the licenced partnership Strawberry Tours Amsterdam.
 After he had told us about himself, he told us about the company, how it had started out in London, – where I actually took a Street Art tour last year – that every tour has it’s own theme, like the Red Light Tour, the Live Music tour and the Amsterdam Undiscovered tour.

 He also told us about the way they compensate for the footprint they cause by organising these tour.
-Strawberry Tours Amsterdam is a sponsor of Plastic Whale an organisation that cleans the waters and oceans from all the plastic pollution that is a big problem these days.
+Strawberry Tours Amsterdam is a sponsor of Plastic Whale an organisation that cleans the waters and oceans from all the plastic pollution which is a big problem these days.
 They make plastic boats with them for example and Niek told us that he hopes to one day have a customized Strawberry Tours boat made by Plastic Whale.
 I was really glad to hear that they compensate for the footprint since I am a Tourism Management Student and sustainable tourism is my main interest.

 After some serious chatting, we finally took off and started the Amsterdam Undiscovered Tour.
 According to Niek and the other guides, this is the most fun one since it is really active, shows you a different side of Amsterdam and not just the high lights and can be done at a relaxed pace with no rush at all.
 Sounds good!